Alexina Graham Stuns In Lacy Red Lingerie In New Instagram Pic

 The geotag noted that she was in the United Kingdom.

-Considering that the pandemic quarantines are still mostly ongoing in many parts of the world, it’s likely that this image was a throwback.
+Considering that quarantines are mostly ongoing in many parts of the world, it’s likely that this image was a throwback.

 The update has been liked over 30,900 times so far with people leaving numerous compliments in the comments section.